-Designed for English language learners, who want to practice and improve English conversation, pronunciation, reading, and writing skills.
-Monthly, approximately 20 branches offer 200 classes to more than 2,000 participants.
+Intermediate level English language learners can practice and improve English conversation, pronunciation, reading, and writing skills.
+Monthly event, approximately 20 branches offer 200 classes to more than 2,000 participants.

 English Café is designed for people who speak English at an intermediate level.
 In a casual classroom setting, participants practice English conversation.
 Focusing on vocabulary, pronunciation and grammar, the classes feature activities to enhance language skills, including discussions of newspaper articles, word games, role-playing, storytelling and improvised conversation.
 Basic English classes are available for low to intermediate speakers of English.
 English Café won the 2004 NACO Achievement Award.

 Crossroads Café features DVDs and print materials designed for intermediate-level students of English.
 The half-hour DVDs feature a cast of ethnically diverse characters and blend comedy and drama with integrated text materials based on each episode.
 The multi-level language exercises encourage students to develop story comprehension and language skills.

 These programs may be available at the following Broward County Libraries:

 Literacy improvement opportunities and the use of, and access to, computer technology for underserved area youth and adults.
 The program is designed to assist students with homework, provide enhanced English language programs for adults and increase the availability of computer technology and training to all ages.
 The program provides additional literacy support in the form of dedicated literacy coordinators, laptop computers and software at nine library locations that have the greatest need for literacy services.
 Activities include Each One, Teach One adult literacy classes, English Café/Crossroads Café, Citizenship Classes and Homework Help for students in Grades K–12.
 This program was awarded a 2011 NACo Achievement Award “in recognition of an effective and innovative program which contributes to and enhances county government in the United States.”